BioID-GmbH/.github/profile/README.md

 The sample code for the Android app is currently being developed and will be available soon.

 ### BWS Clients
-The RestGrpcForwarder servers demonstrate how RESTful API calls can be accepted and forwarded as a gRPC call.
+The BWSClient Web Server demonstrate how RESTful API calls can be accepted and forwarded as a gRPC call.
 These sample implementations are intended to show you how to interact with the BWS 3 gRPC endpoint using your company server.
 Available for [ASP.NET Kestrel Server (C#)][BWSClient-RestGrpc-CSharp] and [Apache Tomcat Server (Java)][BWSClient-RestGrpc-Java].

 ### [BWSClient-WebApp][BWSClient-WebApp]